MadibaLab/CPInspector/README.md

 # Installation
-Currently, hotspots has primarily been written and tested on windows 7 and windows 10 machines.
+Currently, Hotspot has primarily been written and tested on windows 7 and windows 10 machines.
 The following sets of commands should enable it to run on a clean install of Windows10. you can use Oracle VM Virtualbox for this purpose.

 ## Installation Instructions

-###### Open Command Prompt, then run the folllowing commands:
+###### Open Command Prompt, then run the following commands:

-- Cd\
+- cd\

 - git clone https://github.com/sali123/Hotspot/